-We host an annual event dedicated to promoting the welfare of non-human primates.
+We host an annual event dedicated to promoting the welfare of non-human primates used in research.
 This unique event brings together researchers, veterinarians, animal care staff, facility managers and regulators, from national and international institutions, with a common interest in the welfare of laboratory-housed non-human primates.
-The aims of the event are to:
+The aims of the meeting are to:

 - Support the development and implementation of evidence-based refinements in non-human primate care and use

 - Provide a platform for sharing the output from NC3Rs-funded research

 - Bring users together to establish new contacts and exchange views and information.